NSLS-II-SST/rsoxs_workflow/examples/setup_python_miniforge.md

 - Create a new environment.
 Replace `YOUR_ENVIRONMENT_NAME` with a an environment name of choice that does not contain any spaces.
 If needed, additional conda packages can be installed by adding the name of the packages separated by spaces at the end of the line.
 After loading some packages, you will be asked if you want to proceed.
 Enter y (yes).

   ```
-     conda create -n YOUR_ENVIRONMENT_NAME ipykernel jupyterlab zarr
+     conda create -n YOUR_ENVIRONMENT_NAME ipykernel jupyterlab zarr openpyxl
   ```
   The `-n` is used to identify the environment by its name.
 Alternatively, `-p` can be used followed by a file path to identify an environment by a desired file path.
-The zarr package is useful for saving xarray data, but the installation can be skipped if desired; it is not essential to the functioning of PyHyperScattering or other NIST packages.
+The `zarr` and `openpyxl` packages are not essential to the core functioning of PyHyperScattering and other NIST packages, but can be useful for downstream workflows; their installation can be skipped if desired.

 - Activate the desired environment.